jtfa22/jtfa22.github.io/README.md

 # [jtfa22.github.io](https://jtfa22.github.io)

 This is the git repo for my personal website.
-Built using [vCard](https://github.com/codewithsadee/vcard-personal-portfolio).
+Built on [vCard](https://github.com/codewithsadee/vcard-personal-portfolio).